Draft opinion jolts Michigan, where abortion ban is on books

 “Women are waking up this morning feeling hopeless; but we can’t go back.
 I’m more motivated than ever to keep fighting like hell to ensure abortion remains safe and accessible in Michigan,” Whitmer tweeted.

 The leaked draft opinion published Monday by Politico in effect states there is no constitutional right to abortion services and would allow individual states to more heavily regulate or outright ban the procedure.
-But it’s unclear if the draft represents the Supreme Court’s final word on the matter — opinions often change in ways big and small in the drafting process.
+A Supreme Court statement emphasized that the draft is not the justices’ final word.

-Michigan’s pre-Roe law, which followed a similar 1846 law, makes it a felony to use an instrument or administer any substance with the intent to abort a fetus unless necessary to preserve the woman’s life.
-There are no exceptions in cases of rape and incest, and Whitmer has said Michigan would have “one of the most extreme laws in the country.”
+Michigan’s pre-Roe law, which followed a similar 1846 law, makes it a four-year felony to use an instrument or administer any substance with the intent to abort a fetus unless necessary to preserve the woman’s life.
+It has no exceptions in cases of rape and incest, and Whitmer has said Michigan would have “one of the most extreme laws in the country.”

 Republican legislators have blocked Democrats’ efforts to repeal the law.
 The state’s Democratic attorney general, Dana Nessel, and Democratic prosecutors in seven counties with abortion clinics in turn have pledged to not enforce it.
 The six other counties with clinics have Republican prosecutors.

+Nessel said she believes the pre-Roe ban would immediately go into effect if Roe is overturned.
+She warned that would have a “chilling effect” on doctors in part because prosecutors who favor abortion rights may be succeeded by those who do not.
+She said the law also could be interpreted to criminalize self-induced abortions.

+“It’s a very odd set of circumstances.
+Generally speaking throughout history, we gain rights.
+We don’t normally lose them,” she said.

 All 10 Republican candidates vying to challenge Whitmer are anti-abortion.
 Many oppose it except to protect the woman’s life, aligning with Right to Life of Michigan’s position.
-At least two, businessman Kevin Rinke and State Police Capt.
+At least two, business owner Kevin Rinke and State Police Capt.
 Michael Brown, favor additional exceptions such as for rape and incest.

 “If true, I believe the Supreme Court acted properly by letting the people of Michigan make their own decision,” Rinke tweeted.
 “As governor, I will ensure that Michigan is a state that respects the sanctity of life.”